apostrophecms/docs/docs/guide/sending-email.md

 </AposCodeBlock>

 So, what is going on with this code?
 First, we are passing our `apiRoutes()` a `post` object.
 This contains the functions that should be used with a `POST` HTTP request.
 Each expected route should get a separate function.
-In this case, we are passing the subscribe function through the `post` property.
+In this case, we are passing the `subscribe` function.
 This will monitor for a POST request to `https://www.mysite.com/api/v1/subscribe`.
 We could give the property a name prefixed with a slash to monitor that exact route - `https://www.mysite.com/subscribe`.
 See the [reference documentation](../reference/module-api/module-overview.html#naming-routes) for more details.

 In the next block of code, we test to ensure that the information needed to construct the `options` and `data` arguments exists in the submission.
 If it does exist, the values for both those parameters are created with sanitization using `self.apos.launder.string()`.
-Finally, this information and the email template are passed to the `email()` method in a try block.
+Finally, this information and the email template are passed to the `self.email()` method in a try block.
 If passing the email to the handler fails, the exception will be caught automatically, logged, and reported as a 500 error.
+Note that even if the `self.email()` method doesn't throw an error it does not mean that message delivery will be completed successfully.
+The email could still be rejected en route or by the receiving server.